azizazlan/team-kpi-nft/README.md

     npx hardhat seturi --tokenId 0 --uri https://ipfs.io/ipfs/IPFS_CID_HASH?filename=greyhound.json --network rinkeby
     ```

 12. Finally, you can check the NFTs at the [ OpenSea ](https://opensea.io/).
 Ensure you switch to testnet network.
-It took a while for the image to appear in the OpenSea.
+It took a while for the image to appear.
 You might have to click the refresh button in the NFT card and reload the browser.